Novak Djokovic

 Personal Life of Novak Djokovic

-In 2005, Novak began dating his fellow countrywoman and peer Jelena Ristic, whom he had known since childhood.
-She also played tennis, and they met at a sports school.
-However, at 19, she left sports and enrolled in an economics university.
+In 2005, Novak began dating fellow Serbian Jelena Ristic, a childhood friend.
+She'd also played tennis, and they'd met at sports school.
+At 19, though, she left sports to study economics at university.

 The couple married in 2014.
-Djokovic is a devoted family man and has often called his wife his muse.
+Djokovic is a devoted family man who often calls his wife his muse.

 Novak Djokovic Playing Tennis with Wife Jelena